redox-os/website/content/news/this-month-251130.md

 - [Patreon](https://www.patreon.com/redox_os)
 - [Merch](https://redox-os.creator-spring.com/)

+## More Boot Fixes

+Jeremy Soller added and fixed many driver timeouts to block more infinite loop bugs and continue booting.

+If you have a computer that hangs on Redox boot we recommend that you test again with the latest daily image.

 ## Wayland on Redox!

 Jeremy Soller successfully ported the [Smallvil](https://github.com/Smithay/smithay/tree/master/smallvil) Wayland compositor example from the [Smithay](https://github.com/Smithay/smithay) framework and GTK3 Wayland to Redox, thanks Ibuki Omatsu (Unix Domain Socket implementation and bug fixing), Wildan Mubarok (bug fixing and implementation of missing functions), and other contributors for making it possible.